Guidelines for confirmation of candidature - higher degree by research

 - work closely with supervisor(s) during the probationary months to ensure an understanding what is required to confirm candidature within the given time frame;

-- become familiar with FedUni Regulation 5.1 as it relates to confirmation of candidature as well as the relevant FedUni Candidature Management and CoC policies, procedures and guidelines.
+- become familiar with Federation University's Regulation 5.1 as it relates to confirmation of candidature as well as the relevant Candidature Management and Confirmation of Candidature policies and procedures.

-- participate in the Graduate Research School's induction program within the first six months of the probationary year, and successful completion of required core and elective modules from the HDR Skills Development Program (SDP).
-Note: There are core and elective modules for each year of candidature, however the first year modules are a prerequisite for successful CoC confirmation.
+- participate in the Graduate Research School's Skills Development induction session within the first six months of the probationary year, and successful completion of other required core and elective modules from the HDR Skills Development Program.
+Note: There are core and elective modules for each year of candidature, however the first year modules are a prerequisite for successful confirmation of candidature.

-- attend other CoC presentations, particularly within the same discipline to both support and learn from peers across the University;
+- attend other Confirmation of Candidature presentations particularly within the same discipline to both support and learn from peers across the University.

-- prepare for the oral presentation via other forums, e.g. the annual HDR Research conference, which is also a part of the HDR Skills Development Program; external conferences and rehearsal with supervisor(s) etc to develop public speaking skills.
+- prepare for the oral presentation by participating in the annual HDR Research conference, external conferences and rehearsal with supervisors to develop public speaking skills.
+Library resources such as the oral presentation skills video can be helpful.

 - be prepared to take questions from the panel and audience following their presentation.